-Also, since the enactment of the MLMA, the Council and State in a coordinated effort 467 developed and adopted various management specifications to keep harvest within the harvest 468 targets, including seasonal and area closures (e.g. the CCAs; a closure of Cordell Banks 469 to specific fishing), depth restrictions, minimum size limits, and bag limits to regulate the 470 recreational fishery and license and permit regulations, finfish trap permits, gear restrictions, 471 seasonal and area closures (e.g. the RCAs and CCAs; a closure of Cordell Banks to specific 472 fishing), depth restrictions, trip limits, and minimum size limits to regulate the commercial 473 fishery.
-474
+Also, since the enactment of the MLMA, the Council and State in a coordinated effort developed and adopted various management specifications to keep harvest within the harvest targets, including seasonal and area closures (e.g. the CCAs; a closure of Cordell Banks to specific fishing), depth restrictions, minimum size limits, and bag limits to regulate the recreational fishery and license and permit regulations, finfish trap permits, gear restrictions, seasonal and area closures (e.g. the RCAs and CCAs; a closure of Cordell Banks to specific fishing), depth restrictions, trip limits, and minimum size limits to regulate the commercial fishery.

-The state of California has adopted regulatory measures to manage the fishery based on 475 the harvest guidelines set forth by the PFMC.
-The commercial open access and limited entry fixed gear sectors have undergone three different spatial management changes since 477 2000.
+The state of California has adopted regulatory measures to manage the minor seashore shallow rockfish fishery based on the harvest guidelines set forth by the PFMC.
+The commercial open access and limited entry fixed gear sectors have undergone three different spatial management changes since 2000.
 Since 2005, both have managed the area south of 40°10' N. latitude as one area.
-The 478 open access commercial fishery is managed based on bimonthly allowable catches, that have 479 ranged from 200 pounds to 1800 pounds per two months since 2000.
-From 2005 to 2018, the 480 catch limits have doubled and are now set at 1200 pounds per two months (for all months) 481 with March and April remaining closed.
-The limited entry fixed gear sector has followed the 482 same pattern as the open access sector with bi-monthly limits and a doubling of the catch 483 since 2005.
+The open access commercial fishery is managed based on bimonthly allowable catches, that have ranged from 200 pounds to 1800 pounds per two months since 2000.
+From 2005 to 2018, the catch limits have doubled and are now set at 1200 pounds per two months (for all months) with March and April remaining closed.
+The limited entry fixed gear sector has followed the same pattern as the open access sector with bi-monthly limits and a doubling of the catch since 2005.
 The limited entry trawl fleet is managed on monthly limits on an annual basis.
-484 Since 2011, the limit has been 300 pounds per month for non-IFQ species.
-A history of 485 California's commercial regulations from 2000-2018 can be found in Appendix A. A 10-inch 486 total length minimum size limit was implemented in 1999 for both species in the commercial 487 fleet.
-488
+Since 2011, the limit has been 300 pounds per month for non-IFQ species.
+A history of California's commercial regulations from 2000-2018 can be found in Appendix A. A 10-inch total length minimum size limit was implemented in 1999 for both species in the commercial fleet.

 Significant regulatory changes in California's recreational sector began with a change from unlimited number of hooks and lines allowed prior to 2000 to no more than three hooks and one line per angler in 2000.
 Since 2001, the limit has been no more than two hooks and one line per angler.
-There is no size limit in the recreational fishery for gopher or black-and-yellow rockfish.
+There is no size limit in the recreational fishery for gopher or black-andyellow rockfish.
 A nearshore complex sub-bag limit that included GBYR was in place from 1999 to 2005, but was eliminated thereafter.

 California also began spatial management, including area closures, and depth restrictions for the recreational fleet in 2000.
 In general, the recreational season north of Point Conception extends from April to December, and south of Point Conception from March to December.
-In the area that GBYR are most commonly landed, from Monterey to Morro Bay, the depth restrictions have been between 30 and 40 fathoms until 2017.
+In the area that GBYR are most commonly landed, from Monterey to Morro Bay, the maximum depth open to recreational fishing has been between 30 and 40 fathoms until 2017.
 In 2017 the depth restrictions were eased by 10 fathoms, opening up fishing depths along the central California coast that had not been open consistently since 2002.
-In both 2017 and 2018, the deepest 10 fathoms was closed prior to the season in December due to high by-catch rates of yelloweye rockfish, one of two rockfish species that are still overfished.
+In both 2017 and 2018, the deepest 10 fathoms was closed prior to the prescribed season in December due to high by-catch rates of yelloweye rockfish, one of two rockfish species that are still overfished.
 A full history of the recreational regulations relating to the spatial management of the fleet can be found in Appendix B.

-5 1.7 Management Performance
+1.7 Management Performance